rrumale/machine-learning-live-labs/oml-services-v2/scoring-oml-using-rest-services/scoring-oml-using-rest-services.md

   - For VERY HIGH is ``5.034903924262419E-8``  which is 0.00000005% a very small probability.

   We can test now our third candidate: ELLIOT PADGETT.
-Copy the following Json data in the Body tab and click Send.
+Copy the following Json data in the Body tab and click **Send**.

     ````
     <copy>